Tess314/Healthcare_AI-Support_System/README.md

 ---------
 File list
 ---------
-data.zip </br>
 SkinLesionClassificationModelTraining.ipynb </br>
 classify.py

 ----------------------------
 Tools used for building
 ----------------------------
-Google Colab
+Jupyter Notebook

 ----------
 How to run
 ----------
-1. Open SkinLesionClassificationModelTraining.ipynb in Colab.
+1. Open SkinLesionClassificationModelTraining.ipynb in Jupyter Notebook.
-2. Upload data.zip to Colab.
-3. Run SkinLesionClassificationModelTraining.ipynb to train model.
+2. Run SkinLesionClassificationModelTraining.ipynb to train model.
-4. Offload model weights (skin_lesion_classifier.tflite, which is created in step 3) to Raspberry Pi.
+3. Offload model weights (skin_lesion_classifier.tflite, which is created in step 2) to Raspberry Pi.
-5. Run classify.py on Rasperry Pi.
+4. Run classify.py on Rasperry Pi.